Skip to main content

 2. paginate() takes the URL of the API endpoint and optional parameters.
 In this case, we pass the since parameter to get only issues updated after the last pipeline run.

-3. We're not explicitly setting up pagination, paginate() handles it for us.
+3. We're not explicitly setting up pagination; paginate() handles it for us.
 Magic!
 Under the hood, paginate() analyzes the response and detects the pagination method used by the API.
 Read more about pagination in the REST client documentation.

-If you want to take full advantage of the dlt library, then we strongly suggest that you build your sources out of existing building blocks: To make most of dlt, consider the following:
+If you want to take full advantage of the dlt library, then we strongly suggest that you build your sources out of existing building blocks: To make the most of dlt, consider the following:

 Use source decorator